-Processors give flexibility: if the design is likely to be changed in minor ways to form new models, or to provide field upgrades, then using a processor and providing a new software release is a good technique.
+Processors give flexibility: if the design is likely to be changed in minor ways to form new models, or to implement field upgrades, then using a processor that may be given a new software release is a good technique.

 Standard processor chips can be very cheap for a given performance.
-This is because a very great deal of effort is put into their design and they are sold in large quantites, thereby reducing price.
+This is because a very great deal of effort is put into their design and they are sold in large quantities, thereby reducing price.
 Part of the cost of any product is in testing it.
-A standard processor not only comes with its own test qualification programme, it is able to execute software to help test the rest of the system.
+A standard processor not only comes with its own test qualification programme, it is able to execute software to perform tests on the rest of the system.

 The decision to design and use a custom processor for an application should not be taken lightly.
-It can be useful, however, when the application is very simple or highly specialised.
-Examples are signal processing, where a particular algorithm needs to be executed at high speed to track a missile or assist computer vision.
+It can be useful, however, when the application is fairly simple or highly specialised.
+Examples are found in signal processing, where a particular algorithm needs to be executed at high speed; for instance, to track a missile or in the stready-cam function of a camcorder.

-Figure 50: Addition of two integers serially, l.s.b. first
+Figure 82: Addition of two integers serially, l.s.b. first

-4.2 Logic Synthesis and Collapsing
+5.2 Logic Synthesis and Time/Space Exchange

 If one considers an embedded processor connected to a ROM, it may be viewed as one large FSM.
 Since for any given piece of software, the ROM is unlikely to be full and there are likely to be resources in the processor that are not used by that software, the application of a good quality logic minimiser to the system, while it is in the design database, could trim it greatly.
 In most real designs, this will not be helpful: for instance, the advantages of full-custom applied to the processor core will be lost.
-Infact, the minimisation function may be too complex for most algorithms to tackle on today's computers.
+In fact, the minimisation function may be too complex for most algorithms to tackle on today's computers.